 “I think masks are going to be a feature not just of this second wave, but they will be a feature of preventing a third wave and everything that comes after that,” he added.

-Last month, London Mayor Sadiq Khan warned face coverings are likely to become the new norm, predicting the use of masks will become common practice for “the next year or so”.
+In June, London Mayor Sadiq Khan warned face coverings are likely to become the new norm, predicting the use of masks will become common practice for “the next year or so”.

 In The United States, although there is no federal mandate enforcing the use of face coverings, many state governments have introduced statewide orders requiring masks to be worn in public.